-Paralysis cases of polio are rare, representing around 1 in 200 infections according to the World Health Organization, so detecting a single case suggests the presence of many more.
-New York's health department also detected polio in wastewater samples from two different counties, Orange and Rockland, in both June and July — another sign of community transmission.
+Permanent paralysis from polio is rare, representing around 1 in 200 infections according to the World Health Organization, so detecting a single case suggests the presence of many more.

-“Based on earlier polio outbreaks, New Yorkers should know that for every one case of paralytic polio observed, there may be hundreds of other people infected,” New York State Health Commissioner Dr. Mary Bassett said Thursday in a statement.
+“Based on earlier polio outbreaks, New Yorkers should know that for every one case of paralytic polio observed, there may be hundreds of other people infected,” New York State Health Commissioner Dr. Mary Bassett said last week.

 “Coupled with the latest wastewater findings, the Department is treating the single case of polio as just the tip of the iceberg of much greater potential spread," she added.

-The health department recommends that any New Yorkers who haven't received polio vaccines, including infants and pregnant people, get vaccinated right away.
+The health department recommends that any New Yorkers who haven't received polio vaccines get them right away.

 Here's how polio spreads and how well vaccines protect against the disease.

 Polio is a highly infectious disease caused by the poliovirus.
 The disease was eradicated in the U.S. in 1979, and the country hasn't seen a case of domestically acquired wild polio since.
 The recent New York patient was infected with vaccine-derived polio, a strain linked to weakened, live virus from an oral polio vaccine that's no longer administered in the U.S. It marks the first U.S. of vaccine-derived polio since 2013.